Reginld1408/Sign_Up_Test/readme.md

 # Selenium Project for Sign-up Page

-**In this project I'm testing the sign-up, login, creating and searching for, as well as editing and deleting the customer.**
+**In this project I'm testing the sign-up, login, creating and searching for; as well as editing and deleting the customer.**

 Requirements: Latest versions of Python, PyCharm and Selenium.